sora-xor/sora-docs/src/nominating-validators.md

 To nominate a Validator successfully on the SORA network, you need:

-- [Polkadot.js extension](https://polkadot.js.org/extension/) installed on your browser, with an account created and some XOR (for details, please see the first tutorial of this section)
+- The [Polkadot.js extension](https://polkadot.js.org/extension/) installed on your browser, with an account created and some XOR

 NOTE: Staking rewards **expire** after 84 eras.
 On **SORA**, that's about 21 days.